a-thind/ideogram/README.md

 # Ideogram
-A HTML widget in R for rendering an overlaid diagram using [Ideogram.js](https://eweitz.github.io/ideogram/) ([https://github.com/eweitz/ideogram](https://github.com/eweitz/ideogram)).
+A lightweight interactive HTML widget in R for rendering an annotation-overlaid ideogram diagram using [Ideogram.js](https://eweitz.github.io/ideogram/) ([https://github.com/eweitz/ideogram](https://github.com/eweitz/ideogram)).
+The annotation bands on the chromosomes of the ideogram register click events allowing integration of the interactive ideogram in Shiny applications.

 # System Requirements
 - R (>4.2.1)